Money market and liquidity

 Our best ideas

 3. We see areas of opportunity in municipals.
-Tax equivalent yields are attractive, especially at the long end of the yield curve, making valuations look compelling for many investors.
-The fiscal bill did not impact munis much and we expect support for munis in the summer due toseasonal coupon payments and maturity flows, and reduced tax uncertainty.
+We think muni tax equivalent yields are attractive, especially at the long end of the yield curve, making valuations look compelling for many investors.
+The new US fiscal law did not impact munis much, and we see opportunities in various sectors of the market, including transportation and private higher education.

 Macro insights